petervandenabeele/ruby_peter_v/README.md

   can still be set once from nil to a specific value, but after that, it can never be changed to a different value.
 Writing it twice with the same value does not throw an exception.

-  TODO: refactor to a Module method that also defines the attr_accessor

 ```
 2.0.0-p195 :009 > class A
 2.0.0-p195 :010?>   attr_reader :foo